Executive dysfunction: Criminal behaviour

 Prefrontal dysfunction has been found as a marker for persistent, criminal behavior.
 The prefrontal cortex is involved with mental functions including; affective range of emotions, forethought, and self-control.
 Moreover, there is a scarcity of mental control displayed by individuals with a dysfunction in this area over their behavior, reduced flexibility and self-control and their difficulty to conceive behavioral consequences, which may conclude in unstable (or criminal) behavior.
 In a 2008 study conducted by Barbosa & Monteiro, it was discovered that the recurrent criminals that were considered in this study had executive dysfunction.
-In view of the fact that abnormalities in executive function can limit how people respond to rehabilitation and re-socialization programs these findings of the recurrent criminals are justified.
+Since abnormalities in executive function can limit how people respond to rehabilitation and re-socialization programs these findings of the recurrent criminals are justified.
 Statistically significant relations have been discerned between anti-social behavior and executive function deficits.
 These findings relate to the emotional instability that is connected with executive function as a detrimental symptom that can also be linked towards criminal behavior.
 Conversely, it is unclear as to the specificity of anti-social behavior to executive function deficits as opposed to other generalized neuropsychological deficits.
 The uncontrollable deficiency of executive function has an increased expectancy for aggressive behavior that can result in a criminal deed.
 Orbitofrontal injury also hinders the ability to be risk avoidant, make social judgments, and may cause reflexive aggression.
 A common retort to these findings is that the higher incidence of cerebral lesions among the criminal population may be due to the peril associated with a life of crime.
 Along with this reasoning, it would be assumed that some other personality trait is responsible for the disregard of social acceptability and reduction in social aptitude.

 Furthermore, some think the dysfunction cannot be entirely to blame.
 There are interacting environmental factors that also have an influence on the likelihood of criminal action.
 This theory proposes that individuals with this deficit are less able to control impulses or foresee the consequences of actions that seem attractive at the time (see above) and are also typically provoked by environmental factors.
 One must recognize that the frustrations of life, combined with a limited ability to control life events, can easily cause aggression and/or other criminal activities.